 But do you have to buy a special camera to start screening people for elevated skin temperatures?
 While it can be beneficial to have a FLIR EST-model camera such as the A500-EST or T560-EST, some FLIR thermal imaging cameras used for facilities inspection or site safety have the on-board software needed for skin temperature screening.

 The Right Camera for the Job

 Thermal imaging cameras can provide a fast, efficient method for screening individuals in a short period of time.
 Instead of requiring direct or close contact for a temperature reading, thermal cameras are designed to detect infrared radiation (heat) within their field of view from a distance and display it as an easily interpreted image.
 Additionally, FLIR calibrated thermal cameras offer thousands of points of temperature measurement in each image that can be used to determine the surface temperature of objects and people.
-With this capability, FLIR thermal cameras are commonly used as a non-contact screening tool to detect differences in skin surface temperatures and pattern changes.
-In fact, FLIR is registered with the US FDA to provide a variety of its thermal products to screen for elevated skin temperatures in connection with additional screening tools.
+With this capability, FLIR thermal cameras can be used as a non-contact tool to detect differences in skin surface temperatures and pattern changes as part of an initial screening.

 Check with Your Crew